Plainfield, New Jersey: Sports history

+Architectural history

 Plainfield's history as a place to call home for the 19th and 20th century wealthy has led to a significant and preserved suburban architectural legacy.
 An influx of Wall Street money led to the creation of what was called Millionaires' Row after the opening of the railway in the 19th century.

 There are numerous sites, including homes, parks, and districts in the city that are listed on the National Register of Historic Places.
 While not listed, the Plainfield Armory, a prominent landmark completed in 1932, was sold by the state in 2013 as surplus property.

 Plainfield's wealthy northeast corner, known as the "Sleepy Hollow" section of the city, was and still is characterized by its array of finely landscaped streets and neighborhoods with homes defined by a broad array of architectural styles, most built during the first half of the twentieth century.
 From the tree-lines neighborhoods, it can be seen that the lot sizes vary, but the stateliness and distinction of each house is evident, whether a stately Queen Anne mansion or gingerbread cottage.
 Most lots are nicely landscaped and semi or fully private.

+Plainfield has been home to former New Jersey governor James McGreevey.

+Rebellion

 Plainfield was affected by the Plainfield Rebellion in July 1967.
 This civil disturbance occurred in the wake of the larger Newark riots.
 A Plainfield police officer was killed, about fifty people were injured, and several hundred thousand dollars of property was damaged by looting and arson.
 The New Jersey National Guard restored order after three days of unrest.
 This civil unrest caused a massive white flight, characterized by the percentage of Black residents rising from 40% in 1970 to 60% a decade later.

 Author and Plainfield native Isaiah Tremaine published Insurrection in 2017 as a mournful accounting of the Plainfield riots—and subsequent racial tensions at Plainfield High School—from his perspective as a Black teenager living in the city with both white and Black friends at the time.
 Prior to the rebellion, Plainfield was a regional shopping and entertainment center.
 Residents of nearby Union, Middlesex and Somerset counties would drive to shop and explore the business districts of Plainfield.
 Other than during the holidays, peak shopping times Plainfield were Thursday nights and Saturday, when Front Street and the areas around it bustled.

 Plainfield had several entertainment venues at that time.
 At the peak, there were four operating movie theaters: the Strand, the Liberty, the Paramount and the Oxford theaters.

 Manufacturers of heavy goods included Chelsea Fan Corp., Mack Truck and National Starch and Chemical Corp.
 Plainfield Iron and Metal maintained a large scrapyard in the West End.